 A perfect pearl necklace is the best accompaniment to any bridal gown or wedding dress.
 You can go with a beautifully wrapped, larger pearl (like the one pictured), or go for a petite, dainty-styled pearl necklace, so as to not overpower your bridal look and dress.
 These are also great for special occasions around your wedding, such as your rehearsal dinner.
 This is a pearl bridal jewelry piece that should not be overlooked, especially if your wedding gown isn’t embellished.

 Bracelets are a nice way to accompany your, or your bridesmaids’, wedding look.
 Opt for plain pearls with gold or silver, or choose a design with gemstones in your wedding colors, or to match your bridesmaids’ dresses.
 You can give these as gifts to all the girls in your bridal party, too.

 Pearl Hair Accessories

 Pearl hair accessories are a great way to make any wedding hairdo look perfect and rounded off.
-If you only want one pearl accessory as part of your bridal look, let it be this.
-These pieces are versatile, because they can compliment any hairstyle — up-do, ponytail, braided or even loose beach hairstyles.
-A beautiful bridal hair piece makes a great keepsake for after your wedding, if you’re planning on making one.
+If you only want one pearl bridal jewelry piece or accessory as part of your look, let it be this.
+These pieces are versatile because they can compliment any hairstyle — up-do, ponytail, braided, or even loose beach hairstyles.
+A beautiful bridal hairpiece makes a great keepsake for after your wedding.

 Choosing the right pearls for your wedding look and style